ArashAh/version_control_workshop/part-3.md

     git pull # if needed
     ```
 20. **Inspect untracked files:**
+    ```bash
+    git status
+    ```
-    - Check that you have 1 file to add when you are in main branch.
-    - This is the same files that you added when your head was in your branch.
+    ❓ Check if you have 1 file to add when you are in main branch.
+This is the same files that you added when your head was in your branch.
+Do you know why this end up here?
-    - But if you have done things correctly, the folder that you added as 'raw-data' does not show up here, do you know why?
+    ❓ By the way, the folder that you added as 'raw-data' does not show up here, do you know why?

 21. **Merge collab-br into main:**
     ```bash
     git merge collab-br
     ```
-    - Why do you have conflict even if you worked in separate branches?
+    ❓ Why do you have conflict even if you worked in separate branches?
     - Resolve conflicts in your code editor and save.
+    - Inspect what is left to be added:
+    ```bash
+    git status
+    ```
+    ❓ Why the file that was shown in step 20 is not there anymore?

 22. **Delete branch, commit, and push:**
     ```bash